symbiotejs/symbiote.js/README.md

 ## What's new in 3.x

 - **Server-Side Rendering** — render components to HTML with `SSR.processHtml()` or stream chunks with `SSR.renderToStream()`.
 Client-side hydration via `ssrMode` attaches bindings to existing DOM without re-rendering.
+- **Isomorphic components** — `isoMode` flag makes components work in both SSR and client-only scenarios automatically.
+If server-rendered content exists, it hydrates; otherwise it renders the template from scratch.
+One component, zero conditional logic.
 - **Computed properties** — reactive derived state with microtask batching.
 - **Path-based router** — optional `AppRouter` module with `:param` extraction, route guards, and lazy loading.
 - **Exit animations** — `animateOut(el)` for CSS-driven exit transitions, integrated into itemize API.